GasparMPereira/lhdc_DjJob/README.md

 Optional
         1. esx_joblisting (to set the job)

-Add to your server.cfg
+Add to your server.cfg "ensure lhdc_DjJob"

-        1. ensure lhdc_DjJob
+You need to
-        2. Import to database the lhdc_dj.sql
+        1. Import to database the lhdc_dj.sql
+        2. Add dj_tip.png to your inventory image folder

 Located in Bahamas Mamas Club
 You need the map (dont included)